-- I. The photoelectric effect which should be well known to the reader from Modern Physics courses. - II.
-The Compton effect where photons scatter off the atomic electrons, $\gamma e^- \rightarrow \gamma e^-$ which is also taught in Modern Physics courses. - III.
+- I. The photoelectric effect which should be well known to the reader from Quantum Mechanics courses. - II.
+The Compton effect where photons scatter off the atomic electrons, $\gamma e^- \rightarrow \gamma e^-$ . - III.
 Via pair creation of an electron-positron pair which is sometimes called photon conversion.
 Obviously to do that the photon must have an energy which is at least twice the mass of the electron.
 Note also that this process also requires the presence of a heavy nucleus to proceed.
 Otherwise one cannot conserve both energy and momentum at the same time.
-Hence, photons will not pair-create is absolute vacuum.
+Hence, photons will not pair create is absolute vacuum.